dotnetjunkie/blog/content/posts/returning-data-from-command-handlers.md

     public void Reset()
     {
-        // Clears the list of actions.
-        this.Committed = () => { };
+        this.Committed = () => { };//{{annotate}}Clears the list of actions.{{/annotate}}
     }
 }
-{{< / highlight >}}
+{{< / highlightEx >}}

 This implementation is very simple.
 It just implements the `Committed` event and defines an `OnCommitted` method, which will be called from the code that manages the transactional behavior of the command handlers.
 In my previous post I defined an `TransactionCommandHandlerDecorator<T>`, which allowed executing the commands in a transactional manner.
-Although we can extend this class to add this post commit behavior, I like my classes to be focused, and have a single responsibility.
+Although you can extend this class to add this post commit behavior, I like my classes to be focused—having a single responsibility.
 Let’s define a `PostCommitCommandHandlerDecorator<T>`, that has the sole responsibility of executing the registered post commit delegates, after a transaction was committed successfully:

 {{< highlight csharp >}}
 private sealed class PostCommitCommandHandlerDecorator<T> : ICommandHandler<T>